 - Provide information on tackling “Hidden Labour Exploitation” to our workforce through a variety of formats such as workplace posters, induction training, employee handbooks etc.

 - Encourage workers to report cases of hidden third party labour exploitation, provide the means to do so and investigate and act on reports appropriately.

 - Positively encourage and support employees and agency workers to report such exploitation which may be occurring within their communities.

 - Require labour providers and other organisations in the supply chain to adopt policies and procedures consistent with the above.

-Adopted by the Board of Finsbury Food Group Plc on 12 September 2016.
+Approved by the Board of Finsbury Food Group Plc on 23 April 2020.

 Chief Executive Officer

-This statement is made by, and has been approved by the boards of, the following members of the Finsbury Food Group: Finsbury Food Group Plc; Fletchers Bakeries Ltd; Lightbody of Hamilton Ltd; and Memory Lane Cakes Ltd; Nicholas & Harris Ltd; Ultrapharm Limited and Johnstone’s Food Service Limited.
+This statement is made by, and has been approved by the boards of, the following members of the Finsbury Food Group: Finsbury Food Group Plc; Fletchers Bakeries Ltd; Lightbody of Hamilton Ltd; Memory Lane Cakes Ltd; Nicholas & Harris Ltd; Ultrapharm Limited and Johnstone’s Food Service Limited.